qlawmarq/resume/MasakiYoshiiwa_Resume.md

 #### Development of Photoruction

-- Developed some of new features for Photoruction web app, and maintained it.
+- Developed new features for Photoruction web app, and maintained it.
 - Responsible for development of all web-related areas including API server, front-end, DB, infrastructure.
 - Application technologies
   - PHP